 Mel Ziegler (b.
 1956), the Paul E. Shwab Chair of Fine Arts Professor at Vanderbilt University, is renowned as a social and community engagement artist whose work seeks to foster discourse and the sharing of ideas relating to history, politics, and society.

-Flag Exchange is an installation of fifty American flags—one from each state—suspended row after row from the ceiling and surrounding a stage where museum visitors and special guests are invited to speak or present performances relating to the meaning of the flag in their own lives.
-The flags themselves symbolize a nation that has survived tumult and stress.
+Flag Exchange was an installation of fifty American flags—one from each state—suspended row after row from the ceiling.
+The flags themselves symbolized a nation that has survived tumult and stress.
 They were collected from 2011 to 2016, when Ziegler periodically drove across the United States with a supply of new American flags, offering a broad spectrum of society—from suburban residents to farmers and small business owners—an opportunity to receive new flags in exchange for their old torn and weathered ones.
-Displayed in a gallery, the symbolism of rows of tattered, irregular flags encourages reflection on America’s identity, history, and future.
+Displayed in a gallery, the symbolism of rows of tattered, irregular flags encouraged reflection on America’s identity, history, and future.

 Organized by the Frist Art Museum, in cooperation with Perrotin